-Moreover, our completed initial Phase 1 clinical trial in healthy volunteers (GH001-HV-101) and our completed Phase 1/2 clinical trial in patients with TRD (GH001-TRD-102) are open-label studies, where both the patient and investigator know whether the patient is receiving the product candidate or either an existing approved drug or placebo.
+Moreover, our completed initial Phase 1 clinical trial of GH001 in healthy volunteers (GH001-HV-101) and our completed Phase 1/2 clinical trial of GH001 in patients with TRD (GH001-TRD-102) and our recently initiated Phase 2a proof-of-concept clinical trials of GH001 in BDII and a current depressive episode (GH001-BD-202) and in PPD (GH001-PPD-203) are open-label studies, where both the patient and investigator know whether the patient is receiving the product candidate or either an existing approved drug or placebo.
 Most typically, open-label clinical trials test only the product candidate and sometimes do so at different dose levels.
 Open-label clinical trials are subject to various limitations that may exaggerate any therapeutic effect as patients in open-label clinical trials are aware when they are receiving treatment.
-For example, prior MDD studies have exhibited a high placebo effect.
+For example, prior major depressive disorder, or MDD, studies have exhibited a high placebo effect.
 In addition, open-label clinical trials may be subject to an "investigator bias," where those assessing and reviewing the psychological and physiological outcomes of the clinical trials are aware of which patients have received treatment and may interpret the information of the treated group more favorably given this knowledge.
 Therefore, it is possible that positive results observed in open-label trials will not be replicated in later placebo-controlled or active-controlled trials.
 Additionally, the trial design differences and placebo effects that may be possible in clinical research for the indications we are studying may make it difficult to extrapolate the results of earlier clinical trials to later clinical trials or to interpret the clinical data in any of our trials.
-Furthermore, even in a placebo-controlled or active-controlled trial, it is possible that patients and/or investigators will be able to discern if the administered dose is our product candidate or a placebo or the active control due to the psychoactive effects of 5-MeO-DMT.
-Therefore, placebo-controlled or active-controlled trials with our product candidates, such as our recently completed Phase 1 clinical trial in healthy volunteers (GH001-HV-103) may be subject to similar limitations as open-label trials.
-Finally, our clinical
+Furthermore, even in a placebo-controlled or active-controlled trial, it is possible that patients and/or investigators will be able to discern if the administered dose is our product candidate or a placebo or the active control due to the psychoactive effects of mebufotenin (5-methoxy-N,Ndimethyltryptamine, or 5-MeO-DMT).
+Therefore, placebo-controlled or active-controlled trials with our product candidates, such as our completed Phase 1 clinical trial of GH001 in healthy volunteers (GH001-HV-103), our recently initiated Phase 2b clinical trial of GH001 in TRD (GH001-TRD-201) and our recently initiated Phase 1 clinical trial of GH002 in healthy volunteers (GH002-HV-105) may be subject to similar limitations as open-label trials.
+Finally, our clinical trials to date have been short in duration, and our results may not be predictive of long-term safety and efficacy.

 The standards that the FDA, EMA and other comparable foreign regulatory authorities use when regulating us require judgment and can change, which makes it difficult to predict with certainty how they will be applied.
 Although we are initially focusing our efforts on development of small molecule drug products and the medical devices required for delivery of these products, we may pursue development of other products, e.g., biological products, each of which could make us subject to additional regulatory requirements.
 Any analysis we perform of data from technical development, nonclinical and clinical activities is subject to confirmation and interpretation by regulatory authorities, which could delay, limit or prevent initiation of clinical studies or regulatory approval.
-Our clinical trials have only been conducted in the Netherlands.
+Our currently completed clinical trials have only been conducted in the Netherlands.
 The FDA's acceptance of data from clinical trials outside of the United States is subject to certain conditions.
 If the FDA or other comparable foreign regulatory authorities do not accept earlier technical, nonclinical or clinical data, we may need to conduct additional technical development, nonclinical studies or clinical trials.